hankrose/hankrose.github.io/_includes/about/en.md

 Since I entered the society, I found that I regretted not reading well.
 Later, I taught myself Java and came out to find a job.
-Has experienced Covette, IBM, OPENTEXT and other companies.
-Currently, he works as a software developer in opentext.
+Has experienced Covette, OPENTEXT，Farben and other companies.
+Currently, he works as a software developer in Farben.
 I will be more and more miscellaneous, from c++ to java, delphi, c# most languages will point, at present, mainly do java
 My [github](https://github.com/hankrose),[cnbolg](https://www.cnblogs.com/lingfeng-zhu/)
 ##### Talks